skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
-    -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone
+    -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
-    -e ADDR, --end ADDR   Set the end address when reading a snapshot -o ORG, --org ORG     Set the origin address (default: 16384 for a snapshot, otherwise 65536 minus the length of FILE) -p STACK, --stack STACK
+    -e ADDR, --end ADDR   Set the end address when reading a snapshot.
+    -o ORG, --org ORG     Set the origin address (default: 16384 for a snapshot, otherwise 65536 minus the length of FILE).
+    -p STACK, --stack STACK
-                          Set the stack pointer (default: ORG)
+                          Set the stack pointer (default: ORG).
     -s START, --start START
-                          Set the start address to JP to (default: ORG) -S FILE, --screen FILE
+                          Set the start address to JP to (default: ORG).
+    -S FILE, --screen FILE
-                          Add a loading screen to the TAP file; FILE may be a snapshot or a 6912-byte SCR file
+                          Add a loading screen to the TAP file.
+FILE may be a snapshot or a 6912-byte SCR file.
-    -V, --version         Show SkoolKit version number and exit
+    -V, --version         Show SkoolKit version number and exit.

 Note that the ROM tape loading routine at 1366 ($0556) and the load routine used by `bin2tap.py` together require 14 bytes for stack operations, and so